torekasi/MPHS_ejawatan_v2/docs/DOCUMENTATION_REQUIREMENTS.md

 1. **Before coding:**
    - Review existing documentation
    - Plan what documentation will need updates
+   - **Update PRD:** Incrementally update `/docs/PRD.md` with the implementation plan and requirements for the current task.

 2. **During coding:**
    - Add inline code comments